 Waffles with Ham and Egg

-Breakfast in the Midwest is no slide of fruit and black coffee—it's an experience.
+Breakfast in the Midwest is no slice of fruit and black coffee—it's an experience.
 This waffle recipe with ham and egg mirrors Denny's popular (and super unhealthy) "Slam" for way fewer calories.
 The best part is that you can make it in just a few minutes by using frozen waffles instead of from scratch.

 Get our recipe for Waffles with Ham and Egg.